dmattp/bang/README.md

 ## Records and Objects

-So now we've got first class lexically scope functions, conditionals, and iteration, great; but everybody wants objects right?
+So now we've got first class lexically scope functions, conditionals, iteration, and higher order functions, great; but everybody wants objects right?

 Once you have first class lexically scoped functions, it is possible to build a lightweight object/record system.
 It may not be everything your average Java programmer wants out of an object system, but with the goal of keeping Bang! simple, it's a fair starting point.